tBaxter/Tango/README.md

 *Note: test_project should (of course) be the name of your project*

 ### What then?
 If you used the starter project, a basic test database was included.
 Just run manage.py runserver and you'll have a working site.
+You can log into the admin with username:admin, password:test.
+Obviously, you'll want to change that right away.

 If not, you'll want to run syncdb or South.